doraemonj/doraemonj.github.io/dairy_004/index.md

 ### Effect

-At last, we got what we need:
+At last, we got what we need: from short sentence to long.

 ![](https://doraemonj.github.io/pics/screenshot_20220514_113746.png)